notagamedevnono/trinityCore-docker/clean_server.md

 ### Starting a server from scratch

+See the [readme.md](-/README.md) for Docker host requirements.
+Your TrinityCore container will be zipped down to file based with a name like

+      trinitycore-docker.TDB335.20081.2020-08-20.7z

+In this example the tag is `TDB335.20081`.
+Tags are like version numbers.
+Note the tag for the container zip you'll be deploying.

-- Transfer your TrinityCore docker archive to your server.
-The archive file name contains the version tag for Trinity.
-Note this.
+- Transfer your TrinityCore container zip to your Docker host server
 - Unpack with

-      7z x <archive name>
+      7z x <zip name>

 - load the docker image from the resulting tar file

       docker load -i trinitycore.tar

+   You can delete the zip and tar now.

- - create a folder to host your TrinityCore docker solution in
+ - create a folder to host your TrinityCore solution in - this will contain your conf files, SQL data etc.
- - Get the world and auth server config files for your tag at these paths
+ - Get the world and auth server config files at these paths

     https://github.com/TrinityCore/TrinityCore/blob/<TAG HERE!>/src/server/worldserver/worldserver.conf.dist
     https://github.com/TrinityCore/TrinityCore/blob/<TAG HERE!>/src/server/authserver/authserver.conf.dist

   replace <TAG HERE!> with the tag of your build.
-Save these files to your trinitycore solution folder as worldserver.conf and authserver.conf
+Save these files to your solution folder as worldserver.conf and authserver.conf

   - Edit worldserver.conf and authserver.conf as per your requirements.
-It is beyond the scope of this setup to explain the details of configuring TrinityCore, but there are some details which are pertinent for hosting docker
+It is beyond the scope of this document to explain the details of configuring TrinityCore, but there are some details which are pertinent for running TrinityCore in docker

       In worldserver.conf set

       - connection strings to databases to

             LoginDatabaseInfo     = "db;3306;root;root;auth"
             WorldDatabaseInfo     = "db;3306;root;root;world"
             CharacterDatabaseInfo = "db;3306;root;root;characters"

+        "db" in this case is the MySQL container id, "root" and "root" are the Mysql username and password, all three are defined in docker-compose.yml

-      - change the source directory
+      - change the source directory to

             SourceDirectory = "/opt/trinitycore"

+      - change the data directory to

+            DataDir = "../Data"

       - enable remote access so you can administer your server via telnet

             Ra.Enable = 1

       In authserver.conf set

+      - connection strings

-      - LoginDatabaseInfo = "db;3306;root;root;auth"
+            LoginDatabaseInfo = "db;3306;root;root;auth"

+        `db`, `root` and `root` are the same as those set in woldserver.conf.

-- upload the docker-compose.yml file in this repo to that folder.
-Edit it, replace SQL credentials if you want, and <TAG-HERE!> with your current Trinitycore version.
+- upload the docker-compose.yml file in this repo to your solution folder.

 - Start your docker-compose

       docker-compose up -d

+  At the this point the world and auth server contains will start, but they will not yet start Trinitycore, as those commands are still commented out.

 - Run the following scripts to initialize your database

       docker exec -it trinity-world bash -c "cp /opt/trinitycore/sql/create/create_mysql.sql /var/trinityscripts" docker exec -it trinity-db bash -c "mysql -u root -proot  < /var/trinityscripts/create_mysql.sql"

-- Add your realm IP : TrinityCore requires that your server's IP is added to the realmlist table.
-Figure out what your Docker host machine IP is then run this

-      docker exec -it trinity-db bash -c "mysql -u root -proot -D auth -e \"UPDATE realmlist SET address='YOUR-IP-HERE' \" "
+  This creates empty databases needed by Trinitycore.

+- Uncomment the two `command` lines in docker-compose.yml, and restart your solution

+      docker-compose down
+      docker-compose up -d

 - Create a GM account - shell into your world server and start trinity manually